holly-hacker/EazFixer/README.md

 ### Considered features:
 * Code and data virtualization
 * Entrypoint obfuscation
+* Useless code obfuscation (may only be present in Eazfuscator binary itself)

 ### Not considered:
 * Symbol renaming (usually the symbol names are unrecoverable)